Orion98MC/MCCURLConnection/README.md

 This callback is run when a connection has just started or finished (state == ConnectionStateStarted || state == ConnectionStateFinished)
 Note that when this callback is set on the global context (Class) it will always be triggered, even from connections bound to a custom context.

-It can be useful to register it in the global context to manage the network activity indicator view application-wide:
+It can be useful to set this callback in the global context to manage the network activity indicator view application-wide:

 ```objective-c
 [MCCURLConnection setOnRequest:^(MCCURLConnection *connection) {